chaoss/metrics/activity-metrics/pull-requests-merge-duration.md

 # Code Merge Duration

 ## 1. Description
-What is the duration of time between code merge request and code commit?
+The duration of time between code merge request and code commit

 ## 2. Use Cases